-While a series LLC does still protect your personal car, house, bank accounts, etc., it also protects the other LLCs in the series from the lawsuit.
+While a series LLC does still protect your personal car, house, bank accounts, etc., it also theoretically protects the other LLCs in the series from the lawsuit.
 In other words, creditors can only pursue the assets of one LLC, rather than the entire series.

 In general, a series LLC is quite similar to a corporation that has several subsidiaries ― or more specifically, an S corporation with qualified subchapter subsidiaries.
-The difference is that the series LLC is considerably less expensive to start, and is also avoids paying corporate tax rates.
+The difference is that the series LLC is considerably less expensive to start, and also avoids paying corporate tax rates.

 What Are the Advantages and Disadvantages of the Series LLC?